mmmirrra/mmmirrra.github.io/_posts/2024-05-14-Java-polymorphism.markdown

     - Method names, parameters, and return types are the same, but body implementations are different
   - Different children perform different functions using the same name method
 - Polymorphism of the Interface
-  - Differently implemented methods of parent interfaces in child classes
+  - Differently implemented methods of parent interface in child classes

 #### Class Inheritance and Polymorphism Example 1
 // 클래스 상속과 다형성 예시 1